kevinkarbstein/GenomeXtract/README.md

                         to select the most similar proxy genome (FLOAT, default: None).
   --max-genomes         Maximum number of genomes to compare target genome.
 The more genomes allowed,
                         the longer the distance-based sample calculations will take (INTEGER, default: None).
-  --min-shared-fraction Only organellar genome sequences: The fraction of positions where sequence overlaps
+  --min-shared-fraction Only plastid genome sequences: The fraction of positions where sequence overlaps
                         with others (FLOAT, default: 0.7).
-  --min_site_occupancy  Only organellar genome sequences: The fraction of sequences that must have a base
+  --min_site_occupancy  Only plastid genome sequences: The fraction of sequences that must have a base
                         at a site (FLOAT, default: 0.5).
-  --collapse-to-species Only organellar genome sequences: Collapse multiple accessions per species
+  --collapse-to-species Only plastid genome sequences: Collapse multiple accessions per species
                         to the best Average Nucleotide Identity (ANI) hit.
   --include             Download nuclear genome sequence(s) from NCBI (STRING; default=genome).
   --rank                Highest taxonomic rank to include when searching for related genomes.